Boat Rental Spain

 Barcelona Airport: A major international airport that can be reached from almost anywhere in the world, it has its own train station so you can get (via a connection to Santes station) almost anywhere else in Mediterranean Spain.
 Use it for accessing the Costa Dorada and the southern Costa Brava.
 Do be aware that flights into the city can be expensive even in the low season.

-Ibiza Airport: This is a well-developed international airport and there are direct flights there from much of the UK and most European countries.
+Ibiza Airport: This is a well-developed international airport and there are connecting flights there from most European countries.